Armed Girl's Machiavellism

 Armed Girl's Machiavellism (武装少女マキャヴェリズム, Busō Shōjo Makyaverizumu) is a Japanese manga written by Yuya Kurokami and illustrated by Karuna Kanzaki.
 The series was serialized in Kadokawa's Monthly Shōnen Ace magazine from March 2014 to June 2022.
-An anime television series adaptation from the manga created by Silver Link and Connect aired from April 2017 to June 2017.
+An anime television series adaptation from the manga created by Silver Link and Connect aired from April to June 2017.

 Plot

-Fudo Nomura is a young man who was recently expelled from his old high school as a result of a massive, violent brawl.
+Fudo Nomura is a young man who was recently expelled from his old high school as a result of a massive, violent brawl with Kirukiru Amou.
 He wants a normal life, but the new school he transferred to is Private Aichi Symbiosis Academy, where the female students have been violently oppressing their male classmates ever since the school became co-ed.
-A five-member vigilante group called the "Supreme Five Swords" led by Rin Onigawara holds Nomura at sword-point to concede to the rules or leave the school.
+A five-member vigilante group called the "Supreme Five Swords", led by Rin Onigawara, holds Nomura at sword-point to concede to the rules or leave the school.
 At this point, Nomura challenges the Supreme Five Swords for his own right and prove true morality despite the brutal force.